iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.1.2909/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> The app works well and is easy to get started with, my only concern is that my phone battery gets too hot during use even when it's already at 100%<br> :date: __2021-07-29 17:26:50__

+> Why can't this app keep running in background even after screen goes to sleep?<br> :date: __2021-07-28 02:24:06__

 > Thought I was doing a good thing, but it keeps defaulting back to tracking Corona and not the Cancer research that I want!
 Deleted it.<br> :date: __2021-06-28 17:19:01__

 > spectacular to be able to make a real contribution.
 If only the Damm app would STOP changing what I'm contributing too.
 I made my decision but apparently the app knows better.....<br> :date: __2021-06-25 22:49:37__